beh74/beh74/README.md

 - 👋 Hi, I’m @beh74
-- 👀 I’m interested in ML, docker, docker swarm, k8s
+- 👀 I’m interested in ML, docker, docker swarm, k8s, elasticsearch
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : hartwig.bertrand@gmail.com

 <!---
 beh74/beh74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.